 Former U.S. Olympian and 12-year national team member, Jill Reeve, became the head coach of the Brown field hockey team in March 2011.
 Reeve joined the Bears staff following seven successful seasons as the head coach of the Miami Ohio field hockey program.
+In June of 2014, Reeve was inducted into the USA Field Hockey Hall of Fame.

 In seven years with the RedHawks, Reeve rebuilt the program, culminating with a 2010 season in which she guided Miami to a 14-7 record and an 8-2 finish in the Mid American Conference, en route to the MAC Regular Season Title and MAC Coach of the Year honors for Reeve.
 It was the first MAC Title in school history for Miami, which finished third in 2009 and second in 2008, while Reeve was Miami’s first-ever MAC Field Hockey Coach of the Year.